mocks-server/website/docs/configuration/options.md

 These options are provided by the core of Mocks Server, so they can be used in any Mocks Server distribution.

 * __`config.allowUnknownArguments`__ _(Boolean)_: If `true`, it allows to define unknown command line arguments.
 Default is `false`.
 This option can be defined only programmatically, using configuration file or environment variables.
 * __`config.fileSearchPlaces`__ _(Array of Strings)_: Paths to search for the configuration file.
 Default is described in the [configuration methods chapter](./how-to-change-settings.md#configuration-file).
-This option can be defined only programmatically or using environment variables.
+This option can be defined only programmatically or using arguments or environment variables.
 * __`config.readArguments`__ _(Boolean)_: If `false`, it disables the ability of defining options using command line arguments.
 Default is `true`.
 This option can be defined only programmatically, using configuration file or environment variables.
 * __`config.readEnvironment`__ _(Boolean)_: If `false`, it disables the ability of defining options using environment variables.
 Default is `true`.
 This option can be defined only programmatically.
 * __`config.readFile`__ _(Boolean)_: If `false`, it disables the ability of reading configuration file.
 Default is `true`.
 This option can be defined only programmatically, using configuration file or environment variables.